open-telemetry/opentelemetry-go-contrib/internal/shared/logutil/DESIGN.md

 ## Goals

-- Terminate when maps, slices, arrays, pointers, interfaces, or values traversed by `fmt` contain cycles.
+- Detect cycles in maps, slices, arrays, pointers, interfaces, and values traversed by `fmt`, and stop traversing a recursive edge once it is detected.
 - Preserve as much of the original value as possible by replacing a recursive edge with the string `"<cycle>"`.
 - Preserve the existing output for acyclic inputs, including shared directed